rec/gitz/doc/git-delete.rst

 DESCRIPTION
 ===========

+Delete each branch specified together with its remote branch.

-By default, the branches `master` and `develop` and the remote `upstream` are protected, which means that they are not allowed to be delete.
+By default, branches named `master` and `develop` are protected, which means they cannot be deleted, and the remote `upstream` is protected, which means that no branches on that remote can be deleted.

 Using the --all/-a flag allows protected branches and remotes to be deleted.